Elderflower and vanilla madeleines - The Field

-Philippa Davis' elderflower and vanilla madeleines are the perfect picnic treat.
-Or, if the temptation gets too much, enjoy them straight from the oven
+Philippa Davis' elderflower and vanilla madeleines are simple to make at home and best enjoyed straight from the oven

-Philippa Davis’ elderflower and vanilla madeleines are the perfect finish to a dinner party, or package them up in a hamper for a picnic.
-If the temptation gets too much though, then enjoy them our favourite way – straight from the oven.
+Try Philippa Davis’ elderflower and vanilla madeleines for a slightly different bake to attempt this weekend.
+They are perfect packaged in a pocket for a mid-walk sustenance stop.
+Or if temptation proves too much, enjoy them our favourite way – straight from the oven.

-For more finger food ideas perfect for picnics, read how to make the ultimate point-to-point picnic for sausages rolls, scotch eggs, sweet treats and hipflask tipples.
-Or gooseberry, lime and elderflower travel cakes are the perfect bite-sized gifts.
+For more bite-sized spring treats perfect for spring, try our gooseberry, lime and elderflower travel cakes.
+And put the pink stems to good use with The Field’s recipes.
+Rhubarb crumble is an essential spring pud, or add chocolate for our irresistibly fudgy chocolate and rhubarb brownies.

 ELDERFLOWER AND VANILLA MADELEINES